angus-c/waldojs/README.md

 ### 2. Standalone

-Clone this repo and run `make build` to generate the standalone bundles `waldobundle.js` and `waldobundle.min.js`.
+Clone this repo and run `make` to generate the standalone bundles `waldobundle.js` and `waldobundle.min.js`.
 The global `waldo` object will now be available to you.

 ### 3. Using the Bookmarklet in the Browser Console

-By using the supplied bookmarklet (`lib/bookmarklet.txt` - you'll need to run `make build` if it isn't there) you can type waldo commands directly in the console.
+By using the supplied bookmarklet (`lib/bookmarklet.txt` - you'll need to run `make` if it isn't there) you can type waldo commands directly in the console.
 When run in the console waldo auto-logs all matches.

 ## Output